 Thanks to specific tools and skill sets we formulate and analyse customer data - while guaranteeing anonymity - to enrich customer relations and be able to customize the offer and anticipate their needs.
 The increasing internal culture has made it possible to consolidate platforms that let us leverage synergies coming from the RPA and the cognitive technologies, thus allowing increasingly complex processes to be automated which increases quality and efficiency.

-- Climate change, a material risk with potential more limited effects over the short term, however potentially catastrophic over the long term.
+Climate change is a material risk with potential more limited effects over the short term, however potentially catastrophic over the long term.
 Associated with this risk is a high degree of uncertainty in accurately determining a time frame and magnitude of the impacts, especially at the local level.
 The identified impacts can be classified as physical risks - determined by the change or intensification of weather phenomena, including extreme natural events - and transition risks - associated with the decarbonisation of the economy.

-- Ageing population and evolving social security.
+Modern communities continue to be influenced by distinct demographic and social phenomena with a strong impact on their socio-economic balances.
 In the more mature European economies, we are witnessing a continual process of population aging, driven by an increase in life expectancy and a decrease in birth rates.
 The international migration phenomena only partially counter-balance this trend, which is in any case otherwise influenced by socio-political initiatives adopted locally.